History of the Jews in Hong Kong: Second half of the 20th century

 In the late 1980s, American Rabbi Samuel Joseph arrived in Hong Kong and became the first head of the United Jewish Congregation of Hong Kong.
 At that time, the community did not yet have its own premises, and meetings were held at the American Club or the China Fleet Club of the British garrison.
 In 1989, of the members of Ohel Leah and the Jewish Club, 39% were Americans, 27% were British (including residents of the colony), and 17% were Israelis.
 In 1991, the Carmel Jewish Day School was founded, located in the east wing of the former British military hospital in the Mid-Levels.
 In the first half of the 1990s, 1.5 thousand Jews lived in Hong Kong, of which about 1,000 participated in the life of the community.
 According to the Museum of the Jewish People, on the eve of the transfer of Hong Kong to the People's Republic of China (1997), around 2,500 Jews lived in the colony, two-thirds of whom were Americans and Israelis; while according to the American Jewish Year Book, somewhere between 3,000 and 6,000 Jews lived in Hong Kong in 1997.
 The composition of the Jewish community had also shifted from the predominantly Baghdadi and Western European Jewish population to a predominantly American, British and Israeli mix.
 According to the 1989 Hong Kong community profile survey, only three per cent of Hong Kong Jews had Cantonese as their primary or native language (mostly Chinese women who converted to Judaism for marriage), while only seven per cent had learned Cantonese as a second language.
 Nine per cent of the survey respondents spoke Mandarin as a second language.

 The Peninsula Hotel is the most famous asset of the Kadoorie family.

 In 1995, a large Jewish community centre was built next to the Ohel Leah Synagogue, replacing the old Jewish Club.
 The United Jewish Congregation of Hong Kong moved into this centre, after which religious ceremonies began to be held in the auditorium of the centre, and the rabbi of the community settled in a nearby residential complex.
 From 1996 to October 1998, the Ohel Leah Synagogue underwent major renovation due to significant wear and tear over nearly a century.
 The restoration project won the Outstanding Project Award of the 2000 UNESCO Asia Pacific Heritage Awards.

+In the mid-1980s, Chabad established a permanent presence in Hong Kong.
+Rabbi Mordechai Avtzon served the local community beginning in 1985 establishing Chabad's first center in Asia; his posting marked the beginning of the movement's subsequent expansion to 60 centers in the region.